Zorro-Finance/zorro-protocol-v1/README.md

 !!
 As of writing, deployment files do NOT have any idempotency protection, so please do not re-run migrations unless you really know what you're doing.

-Chose not to use (hardhat-deploy)[https://github.com/wighawag/hardhat-deploy/tree/master] to keep things simpler and to have more control.
+We chose not to use [hardhat-deploy](https://github.com/wighawag/hardhat-deploy/tree/master) to keep things simpler and to have more control.

 # Upgradeability